University of applied sciences (Finland): History

 Before the AMK reform in 1993, the schools were usually called opisto and were considered vocational institutes, and were not considered universities.
 Their role was to give training for roles that need both practical skills and management work, such as a foreman in construction.
 In engineering, the degree was referred to as opistoinsinööri or teknikko.
 In construction, there was rakennusinsinööri, rakennusarkkitehti and rakennusmestari.

 Until recently, the UAS were granting only tertiary degrees (3–4 years) that are specialized to particular vocations (e.g. insinööri, translated into English as Bachelor of Engineering); they are different from, but in their level comparable to, academic bachelor's degrees which are awarded by universities.
 In 2005, "higher AMK" degrees (which are translated into English as master's degrees) have been introduced for holders of a UAS degree or a similar degree, like a bachelor's degree from a university, to continue studies while also working.
 The UAS do not grant the higher degrees of licentiate and Ph.D. granted by universities, and a holder of an UAS higher degree might need specific studies bridging the gap between the two orientations (academic and vocational) in order to be eligible for doctoral studies in universities.
 This is, however, not always the case.

+In recent years, UAS have been a major driver of internationalisation of higher education in Finland.
+Most English-taught Bachelor programmes are offered by universitied of applied sciences, and UAS attract more international students than universities.

 Overview

-As of June 2024, 22 universities of applied sciences operate under the direct administration of the Finnish Ministry of Education and Culture.
+As of April 2026, 22 universities of applied sciences operate under the direct administration of the Finnish Ministry of Education and Culture.
 In addition, Åland administers Högskolan på Åland and the Police University of Applied Sciences in Tampere is under the jurisdiction of the Ministry of the Interior, making the total sum 24 across the country.
 The five most popular polytechnics in Finland (as of 2020) are Metropolia, Tampere UAS, Haaga-Helia, Turku UAS, and XAMK respectively.

 The specific degree programs offered by the UAS varies and is largely based on local vocational needs and capacities, however, every UAS generally offers undergraduate as well as postgraduate programs in the fields of arts, culture, healthcare, business and technology, such as degree programs in design, nursing, engineering, business management, and social work.
 Other fields include pedagogy, agriculture, forestry, and public services.

-There are about 100,000 students in universities of applied sciences across Finland.
+There are about 140,000 students in universities of applied sciences across Finland.